Awzaw/AntiSpamPro/README.md

 asp set {1, 2 or 3} - change the allowed delay between chat to 1, 2 or 3 seconds

 You need the permission asp to use any of the commands.
-There is no spam bypass permission!
+There is no spam bypass permission.
-The delay setting in config.yml can be set freely, for now.
+The delay setting in config.yml can be set freely.

 To configure other plugins to use the AntiSpamPro profanity filter, use this is onEnable():